From Sonic Retro

 Note: In this case, 256 would be the same angle as 0, much like an angle of 360 is the same as 0.

 Degrees are fine to use, however if you want pinpoint accuracy to the originals, you would need to create and use your own angle system using 256 clockwise angles - though for 100% accuracy you'll have to also use the trigonometry functions from the original games

 Converting Hex Angles

 Of course, if for some reason you only have access to the Hex angle, the 256 slices will not help you if you desire using degrees.
 And the direction of angles in these classic games is clockwise, unlike other languages such as GML, so $20 isn't 45° like it should be - it's 315°.
-In order to convert the original hex angles into angles you can use in GML, use this calculation:
+In order to convert the original clockwise hex angles into counter clockwise degree angles you can use in GML, use this calculation:

 degree_angle = (256-hex_angle)*1.40625